waylow/boneWidget/README.md

 -connect user preferences to the functions
   -need to edit json function addRemoveWidgets to use the prefix -add operator to show/hide the collections

+-add property to be able to rotate the widgets

+-add function to clear widget from bone

+-improve the ui